Friday, June 13, 2025

 • Omega-3 sources like walnuts and flaxseeds

 Stay away from refined sugars, gluten, and alcohol.
 They feed candida.
-Instead, eat foods high in soluble fiber like chia seeds and oats.
+Eat chia seeds and oats, which are high in soluble fibre instead.
 These feed the good bacteria in your gut.

 Monitoring Your Health Proactively

-Work with your healthcare team to use stool tests like GI-MAP.
+Collaboration with your healthcare team to utilize tests like GI-MAP.
 These tests help track candida levels.
-If you’ve had candida issues before, check in every 6 months.
+If you have had problems with candida, check in once every 6 months.

-Talk to your doctor about probiotics like Lactobacillus rhamnosus GG.
+Consult your healthcare professional regarding Lactobacillus rhamnosus GG probiotics.
 They help keep fungal levels in check.

 Drink plenty of water and avoid artificial sweeteners.
-These small steps help build a strong defense against candida.
+These small things can help strengthen the defense against candida.

 Lifestyle Tips to Manage Candida Levels